CavachonFebruary 13, 2021 2021-07-22 19:09

 Finding a Cavachon Puppy Breeder

 As popular as Cavachon puppies have become over the years, the truth is that there are still irresponsible breeders out there who might not pay attention to the genetic health issues that these dogs are exposed to.
+In order to get a healthy family dog with good temperament, invest some time to find a responsible breeder!

 A good breeder will not only speak to you about the physical characteristics of your future puppy’s parents, but they will also describe what they have tried to do to eliminate health problems such as the heart conditions that most Cavachons are known to develop.